-Living in Wembley is so exciting right now, and Vonder is really excited to be in the process of launching its newest, and biggest co-living complex in London, right here in 2021.
+Living in Wembley feels like the next big thing right now, and Vonder is just delighted to be in the process of launching its newest, and biggest co-living complex in London, right here in 2021.

 Interested in other London neighbourhoods?
 Vonder has co-living London complexes in diverse and vibrant areas of the city from the very central location of Marylebone to the more leafy green of Kew.